gongzheying/ansible-autodeploy/playbooks/README.md

   children:
     database: # oracle database
-      hosts: # including nbs and nbs_common schemas and only the master can be specified if the cluster is configured db.local:
+      hosts: # including nbs and nbs_common schemas and only the master can be specified if the cluster is configured db.local: # configure ssh connection
-      vars: # setup the hosts connection info
           # connection type to the host
           ansible_connection: ssh
           # the name of the host to connect to, if different from the alias you wish to give to it.
           ansible_host: db.local
           # the user name to use when connecting to the host
           ansible_user: root
+          # the password to use to authenticate to the host
+          ansible_password: root
           # allows to force privilege escalation
           ansible_become: true
           # allows to set privilege escalation method
           ansible_become_method: su
           # allows to set the user you become through privilege escalation
           ansible_become_user: oracle

     bo: # sap bo server
+      children: # can define one or more bo clusters here
+        bo_cluster_a: # bo cluster alias
-      children: # multiple clusters can be added here, and only one master can be specified per cluster
+          hosts: # only one bo master node needs to be defined in this cluster bo.cluster_a.local: # configure ssh connection
-        bo_cluster_a:
+              ansible_connection: ssh

+        ### double bo cluster configuration ###
+        #bo_cluster_a:
-          hosts:
+        #  hosts:
-            bo.cluster_a.local:
+        #    bo.cluster_a.local:
-        bo_cluster_b:
+        #      ansible_connection: ssh
+        #bo_cluster_b:
-          hosts:
+        #  hosts:
-            bo.cluster_b.local:
+        #    bo.cluster_b.local:
-      vars:
-        ansible_connection: docker
+        #      ansible_connection: ssh

     webapp: # ibsps webapp server
-      hosts: # all members of the webapp server need to be added here app.local:
+      hosts: # can define one or more webapp node here app.local: # configure ssh connection
-      vars:
-        ansible_connection: docker
+          ansible_connection: ssh

     scheduler: # ibsps schedule server
       children:
+        scheduler_master: # schedule master
-        scheduler_master: # all members of the schedule master need to be added here
+          hosts: # all members of the schedule master need to be added here sch.master.local: # configure ssh connection
-          hosts:
-            sch.master.local:
+              ansible_connection: ssh

+        scheduler_slave: # schedule salve
-        scheduler_slave: # all members of the schedule salve need to be added here
+          hosts: # all members of the schedule salve need to be added here sch.slave.local: # configure ssh connection
-          hosts:
-            sch.slave.local:
-      vars:
-        ansible_connection: docker
+              ansible_connection: ssh

     executor: # ibsps execution server
-      children: # multiple clusters can be added here
+      children: # can define one or more executor clusters here
-        executor_cluster_a:
+        executor_cluster_a: # executor cluster alias
-          hosts: # all members of this executor cluster need to be added here exe.cluster_a.local:
+          hosts: # all members of this executor cluster need to be added here exe.cluster_a.local: # configure ssh connection

-        executor_cluster_b:
+              ansible_connection: ssh

+        ### double execution cluster configuration ###
+        #executor_cluster_a:
+        #  hosts:
+        #    exe.cluster_a.local:
+        #      ansible_connection: ssh
+        #executor_cluster_b:
-          hosts:
+        #  hosts:
-            exe.cluster_b.local:
+        #    exe.cluster_b.local:
-      vars:
-        ansible_connection: docker
+        #      ansible_connection: ssh
 ```

-For more details, check the ansible [inventory documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) and [connection plugins documentation](https://docs.ansible.com/ansible/latest/plugins/connection.html) .
+Here are a few scenarios of configuring SSH connections, for more details, check the ansible [inventory documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) and [connection plugins documentation](https://docs.ansible.com/ansible/latest/plugins/connection.html) .

+Scenario 1:	Log in with password

+    ansible_connection: ssh
+    ansible_host: db.local
+    ansible_user: root
+    ansible_password: root

+Scenario 2:	Log in with private key

+    ansible_connection: ssh
+    ansible_host: db.local
+    ansible_user: root
+    ansible_ssh_private_key_file: ¡°private-key-pair.pem¡±

+Scenario 3:	Log in with password and need to sudo user

+    ansible_connection: ssh
+    ansible_host: db.local
+    ansible_user: ec2-user
+    ansible_password: ec2-user
+    ansible_become: true
+    ansible_become_method: sudo
+    ansible_become_user: oracle
+    ansible_become_flags: ¡°-i¡±

+Scenario 4:	 Log in with private key and need to sudo user

+    ansible_connection: ssh
+    ansible_host: db.local
+    ansible_user: ec2-user
+    ansible_ssh_private_key_file: ¡°private-key-pair.pem¡±
+    ansible_become: true
+    ansible_become_method: sudo
+    ansible_become_user: oracle
+    ansible_become_flags: ¡°-i¡±

+Note, please execute the following command to check if the SSH connection parameters are configured correctly

+    # ansible -i hosts.yml all -m ping

+If everything is correct, you should see output for each host in your inventory, similar to this:

+    db.local | SUCCESS => {"ansible_facts": {    "discovered_interpreter_python": "/usr/bin/python"},"changed": false,"ping": "pong"}

 # Step 2.
 Setup the ibsps environment variables